lehoangchibach/people_detection/README.md

 Next, we train the model utilizing the training data processed in the previous steps.

-After training, our results are as follows:
+After training the model, the model's performance on the test data are as follows:

-*not sure what the results are yet*
+not sure what the results are yet

+To run: